MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

     - **Not recognized**.
 You see an *App not recognized* page that prompts you to configure your app.
 Do the following steps:

-        1. Onboard the app for conditional access app control.
+        1. Onboard the app for Conditional Access app control.
         1. Add the domains for the app.
         1. Install the app's certificates.